Vermeer's Delft Today: Beestenmarkt1

-"The present Beestenmarkt has partly been the location of a former monastery of the Minderbroeders (Minor Friars), belonging to the order of St. Franciscus.
-In 1499 the Minor Friars got the permission to settle in Delft.
+"The Beestenmarkt, which today measures sixty by fifty meters, had been in part the location of a former monastery of the Minderbroeders (Minor Friars), belonging to the order of Saint Franciscus.
+In 1499 the Minor Friars got permission to settle in Delft.
 They built a monastery with a comparatively large chapel.
-The building comprised c. one third of the present place and was situated southeast of the Burgwal.
+The building comprised about one-third of the present place and was situated southeast of the Burgwal.
 In the course of the Reformation the monastery was demolished in 1595 and the place was used for the weekly cattle market, hence its Dutch name 'Beestenmarkt'.
-But the street name 'Broerhuisstraat' (in former times Grote Broerhuissteg), leaving from one of the corners of Beestenmarkt, still refers to this former monastery."3 Most of the people living around the Beestenmarkt were illiterate.
+But the street name Broerhuisstraat (in former times Grote Broerhuissteg), leaving from one of the corners of Beestenmarkt, still refers to this former monastery."Archaeologie Delft

 Beestenmarkt 26, Delft